The Part 107 Aeronuatical Knowledge Test for UAS operators is expected to be made available in August.

 - Drone Pilot Ground School offers a fantastic online training course with practice tests and repeatable videos.
 This is what I used to study for my test — and I passed on my first time — so I can guarantee it’s a good program!
 Use coupon code DroneGirl50 to get $50 off.

 - UAV Ground School is Gold Seal’s online Part 107 course.
 Sign up for free and take the first three lessons without charge.
 The course offers unlimited quizzes from a database of 400 practice questions and includes Flash Cards for additional practice.
 It’s normally $199, but use promo code DRONEGIRL to save $25 and take that price down to just $174.

-- DARTdrones has a day-long, in-person training course for $670.
-(Use coupon code dronegirl10 to save 10%, dropping your cost down to $603).
-The dronegirl10 Dart Drones coupon code applies to all DARTdrone courses site wide!
+- DARTdrones has a day-long, in-person training course.
+Use coupon code dronegirl10 to get 10% all DARTdrone courses site wide!

 But a free and instant option comes from the FAA itself.
 The FAA released its Part 107 UAS online training course, which anyone can register and take for free.
 The course is designed for part 61 pilot certificate holders who have a current flight review (in accordance with 14 CFR part 61.56) and wish to obtain a part 107 remote pilot certificate with an sUAS rating.
 But, anyone without a pilot’s license can take the training course.